VJ-Duardo/PyBrailleArt/README.md

-﻿# braille-unicode-inverter
+﻿# PyBraille

-This script can transform unicode-art made up of braille characters.
+This library can transform unicode-art made up of braille characters.
 It can invert and rotate any given unicode-art string.

+## Usage
+Include both files *braille.py* and *braille_data.py* and import the functions with `from braille import *`.
+All functions take two parameters:
+ * input (*string*)
+     * for best results every line should have an even amount of characters
+     * the lines should be separated by spaces or newlines
+ * [optional] dot_for_blank (*boolean*)
+     * explained further below

 ## Invert
 For example this: